victoriarobotics/victoria_base/README.md

 # victoria_base
-Repository for the base of code used for the Victoria robot.
+ROS package for interfacing with the Victoria platform.